Attached the top the support was test cable with a

-enter the area and use pole connect grounding wire transformer terminal. this process,
+enter the area and use pole connect grounding wire transformer terminal.

 samples high-voltage electrical cable were artificially “aged” placing them under an

 electrical load while immersed water.
-The cable ran down into water bath, soaking the
+The victim arrived for work the laboratory at

 the co-worker disconnected the power, second worker called 911 for help.
-The
+The cables were mounted inside the fenced-in test area

 worker who was working nearby heard the victim yell “Oh God!” and saw him fall off the ladder